-The Political Economy of Famine: the Ukrainian Famine of 1933, forthcoming at the Journal of Economic History (SSRN)
+The Political Economy of Famine: the Ukrainian Famine of 1933

 The 1933 Ukrainian famine killed as many as 2.6 million people out of a population of 32 million.
 Historians offer three main explanations: weather, economic policies, genocide.
 This paper documents that (1) available data do not support weather as the main explanation: 1931 and 1932 weather predicts harvest roughly equal to the 1924–1929 average; weather explains up to 8.1% of excess deaths.
 (2) Policies (collectivization of agriculture and the lack of favored industries) significantly increased famine mortality; collectivization explains up to 52% of excess deaths.
 (3) There is some evidence that ethnic Ukrainians and Germans were discriminated against.

-The Political Economic Causes of the Soviet Great Famine, 1932–33, with Andrei Markevich and Nancy Qian (PDF)
+The Political-Economic Causes of the Soviet Great Famine, 1932–33, with Andrei Markevich and Nancy Qian

 Economic Consequences of the 1933 Soviet Famine

 Using recently discovered archival data, this article studies the impact of the 1933 Soviet famine on population and urbanization patterns.
 It documents that, although most of the direct victims lived in rural areas, the famine had a persistent negative impact on the urban population.
 In fact, the rural population gradually recovered while urban settlements in more affected areas became permanently smaller.
 The paper argues that the shortage of labor during the crucial years of rapid industrialization hindered the development of cities in the areas struck by the famine.
 Thus, the timing of the shock to population appears to be an important factor.
 While established urban networks tend to recover from large temporary negative shocks, the lack of people during construction and rapid growth might have a permanent negative impact.